JeeWeetje/iot-workshop/Azure.md

 *Note: This workshop has an open ending.
 It provides a solid solution on how to handled telemetry programmatically in Azure.
 From there on it's up to you to add more Azure services.*

+*Note: in this workshop we will create uniquely named Azure resources.
+Use the suggested names merely as a suggestion.*

 ### Prerequisites

 1. A running TTN node connected to the TTN network